s-ccs/paper-UnfoldMakie/typst/main.typ

 = Functionality

-UnfoldMakie.jl has the following benefits:
+UnfoldMakie.jl has the following benefits over other ERP visualization toolboxes:
 - Fast on first run.
 Julia allows to plot complex figures fast.
 For instance, it is able to plot one figure with 50 topoplots in 1.9 seconds (1.6 sec with DelaunayMesh interpolation), which is 18 times faster, compared to MATLAB.
 Although, it is slower than MNE by 1 second. #footnote[The measurements were done by using BenchmarkTools.jl. @BenchmarkTools.jl-2016 Be aware that results of benchmarking tools can vary each run and depends on a OS, package environment, etc.]
-- Fast on updating.
-The main advantage of Julia is the speed with which the figures are updated.
-UnfoldMakie.jl can update an animation with 50 timestamps 1.7 times faster than MNE.
+- Fast updating.
+The main advantage of Julia is the speed with which the numbers are updated.
+UnfoldMakie.jl can create and save a gif file with 50 timestamps 1.7 times faster than MNE.
-- Highly adaptable.
-Modularity of Makie.jl allows creation of modular functions.
+- Highly customizable.
+Modularity of Makie.jl allows creating functions that can be combined with each other.
+This encourages the creation of new complex plot types.
-- Customable.
-Majority of EEG researchers preferred flexibility of coding as the most important feature of the tool.
-That's why we allowed users to flexibly customize different aspects of the plot.
+- Customizable.
+The majority of EEG researchers preferred flexibility of coding as the most important feature of the tool.
+That's why we gave users the flexibility to customize different aspects of the plot.
 - Documented.
-Extensive documentation with many usage examples and docstrings for each important function.
+Extensive documentation with many usage examples and docstrings for each important function is very helpful for users to understand the code.
 - Interactive.
-Several plots make use of Observables.jl which allows fast updating of the underlying data.
-Several plots already have predefined interactive features.
+Several plots in our package are interactive and use Observables.jl, which allows for fast updating of the underlying data.
-- Scientific colormaps by default.
-According to our earlier study @mikheev2024art, 40% of EEG researchers do not know about the issue of scientific color maps.
+- Scientific color maps by default.
+According to our earlier study @mikheev2024art, 40% of EEG researchers do not know about scientific color maps.
+We set up scientific color maps by default.
+- Minimalist.
+Unlike MNE, UnfoldMakie.jl focuses exclusively on visualizing (r)ERPs, making it easier to understand and maintain.

 #figure(